 I absolutely love chickpeas, also known as garbanzo beans.
 These protein-packed legumes have a mild, nutty flavor that goes well in a variety of dishes, including hummus, falafel, soups and stews.
 Most recipes call for cooked chickpeas– this mean, chickpeas that have been soaked and boiled till tender (falafel is one notable exception– chickpeas should only be soaked for falafel, not cooked).
 Because of the time involved in preparing dried chickpeas, most people resort to canned varieties when cooking.
 The trouble with canned chickpeas is that many contain additives for preservation, as well as high sodium content from added salt.
 Making the chickpeas from scratch is a much more natural and healthy way to go, if you can find the time to do it.
+The tutorial video down near the recipe will show you the whole process, step-by-step.

 Here is a simple method for quick-soaking and preparing chickpeas for recipes.
 Chickpeas are soaked before boiling for two reasons – one, they need to be softened before they boil, and two, pre-soaking helps to make the beans more digestible.
 You can soak them quickly, as described below, or overnight if you prefer.
 My friend Gila Ronel, a doula and holistic nutritionist in Israel, soaks the beans for a couple of days until they begin to sprout.
 She says that the nutritional value improves when the chickpeas are sprouted.
 If you try this, you’ll need to use cold water, not the quick soak method.
 Make sure you change the water they are soaking in twice daily to keep bacteria at bay.
 When shopping for your chickpeas, make sure you use a bulk bin with a high turnover rate.
 The older the chickpeas are, the less tender they will cook.
 Beans that have been sitting in a pantry for a year or longer tend to go stale and will not cook up as nicely.